binnur/developers_handbook/git_intro/git_fundamentals.md

 * 2nd line is a blank line
 * 3rd+ lines are more detailed information about the change

+## Merge conflicts
+In a collaborative environment, merge conflicts are inevitable.
+Merge conflict occurs when your changes conflict with the base branch/repo.
+With that, git requires you to decide which changes are valid for the final merge.

+Frequently staying in sync w/ your upstream/main repo helps avoid potential merge conflicts.
+This requires frequent _git pull_ from the upstream to ensure your work is in sync with main repo.

 ## Git log and git show
 _git log_ is a great way to explore contribution to a repo.
 Some handy git log options.